Dart-o-s/aos_fc/plan.md

     [X] DONE 2025-05-07 11:35 fix double snicker/snackbar about add and edit

-    [ ] OPEN give file system permissions needed to copy assets to the work forlder
+    [ ] OPEN give file system permissions needed to copy assets to the work folder

+    STB
-    [ ] Code Generator - just write the menus and buttons, and generate a skelleton and backend for that first throw, mapping direct to controllers, second throw, mapping it to an eventbus and controllers listen
+    [ ] OPEN Code Generator - just write the menus and buttons, and generate a skelleton and backend for that first throw, mapping direct to controllers, second throw, mapping it to an eventbus and controllers listen

+    [ ] OPEN put this in https://github.com/ivehement/saf

+    [ ] OPEN copy search from Modro/orgro

 ### delayed
     [ ] clean up the stayed around methods working on the FlashCard List, e.g. fix $ Delete etc.